DmitryKhitrin/dmitrykhitrin.github.io/README.md

 In order to use this form, you need to:

 1. Load script from 'static / bundle.js'.
-2. create an instance of the EmailForm.
+2. Create an instance of the EmailForm.

 # Available methods